-What would America look like if faith was celebrated rather than segregated in the workplace?
+What would it look like if faith was celebrated rather than segregated in the workplace?
 What’s the consequence of discriminating against faith in the marketplace?

 by Mike Sharrow